Playground Accidents In New York

 When dealing with a playground injury it is very important to contact a New York accident lawyer who is familiar with playground accidents.
 In many cases the playground is owned by a school, City or town and New York law requires that a notice of claim be filed within 90 days of the accident.
 If this is not timely done, Court permission is required to file a late notice of claim.

-From our Manhattan and White Plains offices our New York personal injury lawyers proudly serve the communities of the New York metropolitan area including New York City (the Bronx, Manhattan, Queens and Brooklyn a) and Westchester including White Plains, Yonkers, Greenburgh, Sleepy Hollow, Rye, Port Chester, Elmsford, Mount Kisco, Scarsdale, Hartsdale, New Rochelle and Mount Vernon.
+From our Manhattan and New York offices our New York personal injury lawyers proudly serve the communities of the New York metropolitan area including New York City (the Bronx, Manhattan, Queens and Brooklyn a) and Yonkers, Greenburgh, Sleepy Hollow, Rye, Port Chester, Elmsford, Mount Kisco, Scarsdale, Hartsdale, New Rochelle and Mount Vernon.